To further optimize the performance of your site, you can and should use a Content Delivery Network.

-Content Delivery Networks or CDN's cache the static assets on your site and distribute them across servers that are placed all over the world.
-Then, when someone visits your sites, they're actually visiting the servers from the CDN, not your server, and pulling content from the CDN servers into their computer.
-This dramatically improves performance because the CDN servers are likely to be closer to the user, are likely to be more powerful, and are likely to have much bigger bandwidth than what you have on your own server.
+Content Delivery Networks or CDN’s cache the static assets on your site and distribute them across servers that are placed all over the world.
+Then, when someone visits your sites, they’re visiting the servers from the CDN, not your server, and pulling content from the CDN servers into their computer.
+This dramatically improves performance because the CDN servers are likely to be closer to the user, are likely to be more powerful, and are likely to have much bigger bandwidth than what you have on your server.

 Why use a CDN?